MycoMisfit/MycoMisfit/README.md

 ## Greetings 👋

-I am a mycologist whose research explores the diversity of macrofungi. 🍄🍄🍄 My research uses DNA sequence data to study fugal diversity.
+I am a mycologist whose research explores the diversity of macrofungi. 🍄🍄🍄 My research uses DNA sequence data to study fungal diversity.
 This requires editing and analysis of sequence data from fungi.

 Here are some of the projects I am involved in.
 - The application of high-throughput sequencing to study specimens from fungaria.